 - Carrying out other duties on behalf of Council

 Regular Meetings of Kimberley City Council are held on the second and fourth Monday of each month.
 Meetings commence at 7:00 p.m. in Council Chambers at City Hall, 340 Spokane Street and are open to the public.
+The public is invited to view live and past meetings on the City's YouTube channel.
 Should a regular meeting date fall on a Statutory holiday, the meeting is held on the Tuesday.
-Please see the Council Calendar here.
+Please see the City Council Calendar for meeting dates.

 Council also meets on the first and third Monday of each month as a Committee of the Whole.
 This is a Committee comprised of all Councillors at which members have an opportunity to have more detailed discussion on agenda topics.
-These meetings are also held at City Hall and commence at 7:00 p.m. and are also open to the public.
+These meetings are also held at City Hall and commence at 7:00 p.m. and are also open to the public and available on YouTube.

 Please refer to the Events Calendar for an overview and updates to meetings.

 Anyone wishing to appear as a delegation should submit a written request to the Corporate Officer, accompanied by background information on the issue you wish to address.
 The written request must be received at City Hall by noon on the Wednesday prior to the Regular Meeting.
-Please download and use this form for drop-off at City Hall regarding delegation requests.
+Please download the Delegation Request Form for drop-off at City Hall regarding delegation requests.
 If you are presenting a petition to Council, please ensure that the following Petition Criteria are used to ensure your petition meets legislative requirements.